 An underground network of pipes typically delivers drinking water to the homes and businesses served by the water system.
 Small systems serving just a handful of households may be relatively simple, while large metropolitan systems can be extremely complex-sometimes consisting of thousands of miles of pipes serving millions of people.

-The City of Raleigh manages approximately 2,500 miles of water distribution lines that provide water service to over 450,000 people.
+The City of Raleigh manages approximately 2,500 miles of water distribution lines that provide water service to more than 450,000 people.
 Drinking water must meet required health standards when it leaves the treatment plant.

 After treated water leaves the plant, it is monitored within the distribution lines to identify and remedy any problems such as water main breaks, pressure variations, or growth of microorganisms.